Critically endangered: Criteria

 D) Population size estimated to number fewer than 50 mature individuals.

+The great hammerhead shark has a conservation status of critically endangered, due to overfishing for its fins.

 E) Quantitative analysis showing the probability of extinction in the wild is at least 50% within 10 years or three generations, whichever is the longer.

 Causes

 The Beluga sturgeon (Huso huso) is an example of a critically endangered species.
 Their wild populations have been reduced significantly due to overharvesting for its caviar.

 The current extinction crisis is witnessing extinction rates that are occurring at a faster rate than that of the natural extinction rate.
 It has largely been credited towards human impacts on climate change and the loss of biodiversity.
 This is along with natural forces that may create stress on the species or cause an animal population to become extinct.

 Currently, the biggest reason for species extinction is human interaction resulting in habitat loss.
 Species rely on their habitat for the resources needed for their survival.
 If the habitat gets destroyed, the population will see a decline in their numbers.
 Activities that cause loss of habitat include: pollution, urbanization, and agriculture.
 Another reason that plants and animals become endangered is due to the introduction of invasive species.
 Invasive species invade and exploit a new habitat for its natural resources as a method to outcompete the native organisms, eventually taking over the habitat.
 This can lead to either the native species' extinction or causing them to become endangered, which also eventually causes extinction.
 Plants and animals may also go extinct due to disease.
 The introduction of a disease into a new habitat can cause it to spread amongst the native species.
-Due to their lack of familiarity with the disease or little resistance, the native species can die off.
+Due to their lack of familiarity with the disease or little or even no resistance, the native species can die off.

+Examples

+There are thousands of species categorized as critically endangered, including over 4,000 animals.
+Some of the most notable and known examples of critically endangered animals include mammals like the Vaquita, Amur leopard, Saola, Sumatran orangutan and several species of pangolin; birds like the Kākāpō and California condor; fish like the Devils Hole pupfish; reptiles like the Hawksbill sea turtle and Yangtze giant softshell turtle; amphibians like the Axolotl, Chinese giant salamander and Panamanian golden frog; and arachnids like the peacock tarantula.
+The Wollemi pine is considered one of the most notable examples of critically endangered plants in the world.